 Results

 Risk factor trends: Regional smoking prevalence was high in men, persisting in Syria but decreasing in Tunisia (-11%), oPt (-25%) and Turkey (-45%).
-Obesity (BMI) rose by 1-2kg/m2 and diabetes prevalence increased by 40%-50% in each .
+Obesity (BMI) rose by 1-2kg/m2 and diabetes prevalence increased by 40%-50% in each country.
 Mean systolic blood pressure and cholesterol levels increased in Tunisia and Syria but decreased in oPt and stayed constant in Turkey.

 Mortality trends Age standardised CHD mortality rates rose by 20% in and by 62% in Syria.
 Much of this increase (79% in Tunisia, and 72% in Syria) was attributable to adverse trends in major risk factors, and occurred despite some improvements in treatment uptake.